maelteir/Edutainment_on_RaspberryPi/README.md

  ## Hint:
   A better performance can be achieved when using sockets interprocess communication mechanism instead of pipes.
 To run the sockets version of the game, update the CMakeLists.txt to use picam-sockets.cpp instead of picam.cpp.
 Before running the executable file picamdemo, open a terminal and run the socket version of the game using `java -jar ./MFGame-orig-skt.jar`

+For more documentation, refer to our journal paper.